On the computation of geometric features of spectra of linear operators on Hilbert spaces: Main Results: The Foundations of Computing Geometric Features of Spectra

 and for $\Omega=\Omega_{\mathrm{B}},\Omega_\mathrm{SA}$, $\Omega_\mathrm{N}$ or $\Omega_g$,

 \end{theorem}

-This shows that for $\Omega_{\mathrm{B}}$ or $\Omega_f$, the problem of computing the Lebesgue measure of the spectrum has the same SCI as that of computing the spectrum, but is strictly harder for self-adjoint operators.
-The constructed algorithm is also local, and we can easily adapt it to find the Lebesgue measure of $\mathrm{Sp}(A)$ intersected with any compact interval or cube in one or two dimensions respectively.
-It also does not need the sequence $\{c_n\}$.
-In other words, the evaluations of $\{c_n\}$ can be dropped from $\Lambda_i$ and the theorem remains true.
-The algorithm can also be restricted to $\mathbb{R}$ where it converges to $\mathrm{Leb}_{\mathbb{R}}(\mathrm{Sp}(A)\cap\mathbb{R})$.

-\begin{remark} Although we consider $\Omega_\mathrm{D}$ with $\mathrm{Leb}_{\mathbb{R}}$ throughout, all the proven lower bounds hold when considering bounded diagonal operators (dropping the restriction of self-adjointness) and using $\mathrm{Leb}$ instead of $\mathrm{Leb}_{\mathbb{R}}$.
-The proofs trivially generalise to the two-dimensional Lebesgue measure without altering the SCI classification. \end{remark}
+The algorithm constructed in the proof of Theorem \ref{Leb_1} is local, and can be adapted to find the Lebesgue measure of $\mathrm{Sp}(A)$ intersected with any compact interval or cube in one or two dimensions, respectively.
+Moreover, when considering $\Omega_f$, we do not need the sequence $\{c_n\}$, and the algorithm can be restricted to $\mathbb{R}$, where it converges to $\mathrm{Leb}_{\mathbb{R}}(\mathrm{Sp}(A)\cap\mathbb{R})$.
+Our results also hold when considering bounded diagonal operators (dropping the restriction of self-adjointness) and using $\mathrm{Leb}$ instead of $\mathrm{Leb}_{\mathbb{R}}$.

-We now turn to the SCI classification of $\mathrm{Leb}(\widehat{\mathrm{Sp}}_{\epsilon}(A))$ which is useful since it provides a route to computing $\mathrm{Leb}(\mathrm{Sp}(A))$ for any $A\in\Omega_{\mathrm{B}}$ via (\ref{eps_down_leb}).
+We now turn to the SCI classification of $\mathrm{Leb}(\widehat{\mathrm{Sp}}_{\epsilon}(A))$, which is useful since it provides a route to computing $\mathrm{Leb}(\mathrm{Sp}(A))$ for any $A\in\Omega_{\mathrm{B}}$ via \eqref{eps_down_leb}.
 This is a similar state of affairs to the computation of the spectrum itself - one can approximate the spectrum via pseudospectra.